 - Anticipate delays, traffic, and potential occurrences.

 There were no studies located that investigated this issue.
-The repetitive and long term nature of the work ethic establishes neurotransmission paths in the brain that are likely permanent.
-For example, how long does intelligence lasts.
-Without an intervening and significant brain function loss, it is more likely than not, that the work ethic trait lasts a lifetime.
+The repetitive and long-term nature of the work ethic establishes neurotransmission paths in the brain that are likely permanent.
+For example, how long does intelligence lasts?
+Without an intervening and significant brain function loss, the work ethic trait is more likely than not to last a lifetime.

 Originally it was thought that DNA controlled all aspects of inheritance.
-But study after study has shown that many learned traits appear to be passed down to the next generation.
-Many researchers tried to connect this to the DNA molecule by arguing that various learned traits and environmental exposures can attach to the outside of the DNA molecule after birth.
-They have named this area of research as Epigenetics.
+But the study has shown that many learned traits appear to be passed down to the next generation.
+Many researchers tried to connect this to the DNA molecule by arguing that various learned characteristics and environmental exposures can attach to the outside of the DNA molecule after birth.
+They have named this area of research Epigenetics.
 They theorize methylation, chromatin remodeling, histone modification, and non-coding RNA mechanisms may transmit various learned traits.

-Observations have shown that a child’s asthma susceptibility can be tracked back to a mother’s intake and lack of intake of vitamins.
-Air pollution breathed by prior generations could be connected to disease susceptibility in subsequent generations.
-A father who suffered child abuse had more methylation on some DNA molecules than those fathers who were not abused and that such could be passed down to his children.
-Some theorize that parents who exercised regularly passed a heightened learning ability to their children.
+Observations have shown that a child’s asthma susceptibility can be traced back to a mother’s intake and lack of intake of vitamins.
+Air pollution from prior generations could be connected to disease susceptibility in subsequent generations.
+A father who suffered child abuse had more methylation on some DNA molecules than fathers who were not abused, and such could be passed down to his children.
+Some theorize that regularly exercised parents pass a heightened learning ability to their children.

 These are interesting discussions.
 But with our limited knowledge and understanding, it is only that—an interesting discussion.

-There are too many observations, both in animal studies and in human studies, that show that many learned traits appear to be passed down to subsequent generations.
-Studies of identical twins separated at birth and raised in entirely different environments also shows surprising similar personality traits that could be traced back to their parents.
+In animal and human studies, too many observations show that many learned traits appear to be passed down to subsequent generations.
+Studies of identical twins separated at birth and raised in entirely different environments also show similar personality traits traced back to their parents.
 Hence, the interesting discussions on this topic have credible observational support.
-But as of today proof of actual causation is severely lacking.
+But as of today, proof of actual causation is severely lacking.

 f.
 Is Work Ethic More Important than Intelligence?

-A small study of clinical performance in emergency medicine residency found IQ “ to be less important than other characteristics and learned competencies.
+A small study of clinical performance in emergency medicine residency found IQ “less important than other characteristics and learned competencies.
 Another study showed that The grit scale (work ethic) was a better indicator of GPA and graduation rates than IQ.
 But IQ was a better predictor of standardized test scores.

 Another study involving intelligence, as determined by education level, work ethic grouped as cognitive and noncognitive skills.
 It showed insufficient evidence to distinguish between the two skill sets.

-A great TED™ a 2013 talk by Angela Duckworth on Grit: The power of passion and perseverance is instructive.
+An excellent 2013 TED™ talk by Angela Duckworth on The power of passion and perseverance is instructive.

 Two things can be said of the various studies.
-First, work ethic or grit is more important than IQ; and second, there is a lack of valid scientific studies to prove it.
+First, work ethic or grit is more important than IQ; second, there is a lack of sound scientific studies to prove it.